gargkanishka90/Netflix-App/README.md

 Netflix-App
 ===========

-This is a 3-tier architecture based application made using C#.
+Designed and Implemented a 3-Tier database application to query Netflix database using Windows Form Application (Visual C#.NET), and ADO.NET database objects.